Top 10 Worst Things About VacationsWe may have fun taking a break from life, but of course it has its disadvantages.

 This is a partial list.
 We also did the Warner Bros studio tour, Universal, CA Science Center, fake horse rides, etc. Luckily my relatives helped pay for the majority of that stuff.
 We stayed at their houses in LA and San Francisco, so we only had to pay for a hotel in Vegas.

 We also went to NYC later that summer, but luckily we hardly spent anything there.

 My face looks like I got a bad rash on it!

 I slept in until 1 PM after coming back from vacation.
 Normally, I wake up around 10 AM.

 This is absolutely necessary unless you like to get blisters and painful sunburns that last 1-2 weeks.
 Argument invalid.

 Sunscreen, sunscreen, and more sunscreen...

-For example, southern CA has so many cool stuff that I wanted to see but since last time I was only there for a week.
-I only did Disneyland, Universal, Santa Monica, Warner Bros, CA Science Center, and Hollywood.
+For example, southern CA has so many cool things that I wanted to see, but since last time I was only there for a week, I only did Disneyland, Universal, Santa Monica, Warner Bros, CA Science Center, and Hollywood.
 Other stuff like Dodger Stadium, the Rose Bowl, Knotts, Magic Mountain, and Sony will have to wait for a future trip.

-In Vegas 2015 I stayed at the Linq.
+In Vegas 2015, I stayed at the Linq.
 It was a Caesars Entertainment hotel.
-Their company don’t have resort fees where you have to pay separate for stuff like WiFi.
-Vegas’ other hotels are MGM properties and they have resort fees.
+Their company doesn't have resort fees where you have to pay separately for stuff like WiFi.
+Vegas' other hotels are MGM properties, and they have resort fees.